 Other password alternatives include voice verification, retina or iris recognition, palm vein identification and even heartbeat recognition.
 Most of these options require dedicated hardware, cost more and are reserved for high-security purposes.
 To learn more read our Identity Hub article on Biometric Authentication.

-When you authenticate customers and employees with biometrics, it’s crucial to remove passwords from your fallback process and your cache.
-It’s also important to eliminate OTPs and KBAs.
-These challenges are solved by Transmit Security’s BindIDTM, a FIDO2-certified biometric authentication service.
+When you authenticate customers and employees with biometrics, it’s crucial to remove passwords from your account recovery process and your cache.
+It’s also important to eliminate OTPs and KBAs whenever possible.
+These challenges are solved by the Transmit Security CIAM platform, which includes our FIDO2-certified biometric authentication service.

-Instead of weak 2FA placed on top of passwords, FIDO-certified BindID achieves strong multi-factor authentication (MFA) through the possession of a private key (something you have) and the biometric (something you are).
+Instead of weak 2FA placed on top of passwords, our passwordless service achieves strong multi-factor authentication (MFA) through the possession of a private key (something you have) and a biometric (something you are).

-BindID also solves complex implementation, management and usability challenges.
-Identities are portable across all devices, apps, domains and browsers, enabling smooth, consistent omnichannel experiences.
+With our cloud-native CIAM services you can also solve complex implementation, management and usability challenges.
+Identities are portable across all devices, apps, domains and browsers, enabling smooth, consistent omni-channel experiences.
 We’ll help you transition customers to the best password alternative.